chkp-dhouari/SourceGuard/README.md

 dean:sourceguard dasig$

 ```
-#YOU ARE NOW READY TO SCAN SOURCE CODE AND CONTAINERS
+###YOU ARE NOW READY TO SCAN SOURCE CODE AND CONTAINERS

-run the sourceguard CLI as an executable with
+#Run the sourceguard CLI as an executable with

-#./sourceguard-cli
+> ./sourceguard-cli

 Note: in order to scan Docker container images, you will need to save docker images in a .tar file